The Kelpies at the Helix Park Falkirk / Grangemouth

 The Forth and Clyde Canal

-The Forth and Clyde new canal extension is located next to the Kelpies and runs through Falkirk and Glasgow and all the way to the River Clyde and out to the Firth of Clyde.
+The Forth and Clyde new Union Canal extension is located next to the Kelpies and runs through Falkirk and Glasgow and all the way to the River Clyde and out to the Firth of Clyde.
 The Scottish canals are an excellent way to see central Scotland by an alternative means.

 The Falkirk Stadium is near the kelpies, home to Falkirk FC and East Stirlingshire FC.
 Additional parking is available here if the Helix car park is at capacity.
 Vice versa it could be working checking the football fixtures before your visit as parking will be scarce.